-- Allows the user to login using the single set of login credentials provided by their organization to access multiple applications.
+It allows the user to log in using the single set of login credentials provided by their organization to access multiple applications.

-- When a user of an organization that has implemented SSO using SAML 2.0 hits the sign-in page of Fyle and enters their email address, he/she is redirected to another page hosted on their company server.
+When a user of an organization (that has implemented SSO using SAML 2.0) opens the sign-in page of Fyle and enters their email address, he/she is redirected to another page hosted on their company server.
 Here, the user provides a single set of credentials associated with their organization.
 After entering the SSO login credentials, the user is redirected back to Fyle and lands on the Dashboard page directly.

-- If an organization has the infrastructure for SSO, the admin can enable support for SSO from the Settings page under the Security tab by selecting SSO Integration.
+If an organization has the infrastructure for SSO, the admin can enable support for SSO from the Settings page under the Account tab by selecting Security.

-- Click on Enable SSO for this org.
+Click on Configure SSO for this org.
 Next, you’ll have to provide two mandatory details:

-https://accounts.app.fyle.in/app/router/#/signin will take you to the sign-in page.
+Go to our login page - https://accounts.fylehq.com/app/router/#/signin.
 Here, enter the email ID for sign-in.
 If the domain of the email ID is that of an organization for whom SSO has been enabled, then it directly redirects to the login page on their own server.

-- After providing the login credentials there, if you’re an authentic employee of that company, you will be authorized and redirected back to Fyle home page.
+After providing the login credentials there, if you’re an authentic employee of that company, you will be authorized and redirected back to Fyle home page.
+That's it!